Configuring Deserialization Error Handling

 Similarly to the IGNORE

 field has been encoded with base64.
-Since the query could not deserialize the original record, the Kafka record's entire value byte array is encoded using base64 and that String is included in the JSON error log payload.
-In this example, the original Kafka record doesn't contain a key, but if it were to contain a key, it would also be encoded using base64 and there would be a similar key
+Since the query could not deserialize the original record, the Kafka record's entire value byte array is encoded using base64 and that string is included in the JSON error log payload.
+In this example, the original Kafka record doesn't contain a key; if it did, it would also be encoded using base64 and there would be a similar key

 field in the JSON payload.

-in the error log is what we expect by manually decoding the field:
+in the error log is what you expect, manually decode the field:

-behaves for query with the source Relation being backed by a Kinesis stream.
+behaves for a query with the source relation backed by a Kinesis stream.
 Consider a new pageviews_kinesis

 property to IGNORE_AND_LOG